moj-analytical-services/user-guidance/source/documentation/appendix-docs/installing-packages.md

 ## Conda

-If you are using conda, you can install R, Python and operating system packages by running the following in a terminal:
+If you are using conda, you can install R and operating system packages by running the following in a terminal:

 ```
 conda install <package_name>